[CentOS7] Rpmbuild Redis 8, which does not have an official RPM for EL7

 environment

-We have also included a link, so if you have never used Vagrant before, please give it a try!
+I've also included a link, so if you've never used Vagrant before, please give it a try!

 (I'm also working on a blog on how to set up an environment using Vagrant.)